SartoRiccardo/basedmemeposter/docs/project_charter.md

 ## Budget

 A €4/mo budget will be invested in this project to purchase hosting for the application.
+Additionally, a subfolder on my private website will be reserved for this application.